Gravitational Multipoles in General Stationary Spacetimes: Generalization to Arbitrary Spacetimes

 \subsubsection{Existence of ACMC coordinates}

 When is it possible to choose coordinates satisfying the ACMC condition (\ref{eq:ACMCexp}) for a stationary, non-vacuum asymptotically flat metric?
 It is always possible for vacuum spacetimes, so intuitively it should also be possible for non-vacuum spacetimes as well, as long as the presence of matter ``does not touch the structure at infinity too much''.
 The discussion below in Section \ref{sec:canharm} gives an indication of making this notion more precise, and gives a simple counterexample by simply adding --- by hand --- a non-ACMC perturbation to flat space.
-However, it is important to stress that this example non-ACMC metric is \emph{not} a solution to any known theory of gravity coupled to matter.
+However, it is important to stress that this example non-ACMC metric is \emph{not} a solution to any known theory of gravity coupled to matter.\footnote{In fact, the counterexample in Section \ref{sec:canharm} is very similar to the multipole situation of bumpy black holes, of which the multipoles were discussed in \cite{Vigeland:2010xe}; the bumpy deformations of Kerr are not a solution to any known theory of gravity coupled to matter, nor can they be brought to ACMC-$N$ form for arbitrary high $N$, as mentioned in Section \ref{sec:summary}.}